With the winter holidays quickly arriving, be prepared to answer the question, “Do holidays affect direct deposit?”

-Paydays on holidays can wreak havoc on payroll processing and create uncomfortable situations between you and your employees, especially during the busy summer months.
+Paydays on holidays can wreak havoc on payroll processing and create uncomfortable situations between you and your employees, especially during the busy winter months.
 This is because there is no law that mandates employers to pay their workers before a holiday if payday falls on the holiday.

 Why do federal holidays matter?

 Nowadays, a lot of banks are actually open on holidays.
 However, even if a bank is open, if the Federal Reserve is closed, there is no actual movement of money.
 This is what prevents the deposits going through.
 Some employees may still be able to deposit and cash checks at their banks if they are open.

 Although direct deposit is electronic, it cannot be processed on holidays due to the Automated Clearing House (ACH) following the same rules as the reserve.
 The ACH is an electronic network for financial transactions in the United States and is used for business-to-business payments, direct deposit of payroll, consumer bills, and Social Security, e-commerce payments, and tax payments.

 Since your employees will not be receiving their direct deposit on holidays, you’ll want to ensure you review your next scheduled check date for accuracy and alter the run date to accommodate the holiday if it needs to be adjusted.